classdojo/scenario/README.md

 }
 ```

-Factories are very flexible and allow you to register any number of transformations a document goes through.
+Factories are very flexible and allow you to register any number of transformations against a specific factory.
 Say for instance we wanted to add a "model" field to each car.

 ```javascript
 scenario.registerTransformation("car", function(car, callback) {